Garni

-Garni (Գառնի), is a major village in the Kotayk Province of Armenia.
+Garni (Գառնի) is a major village in the Kotayk Province of Armenia.
 It is known for the nearby classical temple.
 As of the 2011 census, the population of the village is 6,910.

 History

 The settlement is best known for the Hellenistic Garni temple.
 The area was first occupied in the 3rd millennium BC along easily defensible terrain at one of the bends of the Azat River.

-In the 8th century BC the area was conquered by the Urartian King Argishti I. The fortification at Garni was erected probably some time in the 3rd century BC as a summer residence for the Armenian Orontid and Artaxiad royal dynasties.
+In the 8th century BC the area was conquered by the Urartian King Argishti I. Gevorg Jahukyan proposed an etymology from Urartian word garini meaning "fortress".
+The fortification at Garni was erected probably some time in the 3rd century BC as a summer residence for the Armenian Orontid and Artaxiad royal dynasties.

 Later, around the 1st century AD, the fortress of Garni became the last refuge of King Mithridates of Armenia, and he and his family were assassinated there by his son-in-law and nephew Rhadamistus.
 The fortress was sacked in 1386 by Timur Lenk.
 In 1679 an earthquake devastated the area and destroyed the temple.